Overview

 When will translated content be published?

-I can't register for the language I'd like to translate?
+I can't register for the language that I'd like to translate?